Concrete

-Concrete is a composite material composed of fine and coarse aggregate bonded together with a fluid cement (cement paste) that hardens (cures) over time.
-Concrete is the second-most-used substance in the world after water, and is the most widely used building material.
-Its usage worldwide, ton for ton, is twice that of steel, wood, plastics, and aluminium combined.
-Globally, the ready-mix concrete industry, the largest segment of the concrete market, is projected to exceed $600 billion in revenue by 2025.
-This widespread use results in a number of environmental impacts.
-Most notably, the production process for cement produces large volumes of greenhouse gas emissions, leading to net 8% of global emissions.
-Other environmental concerns include widespread illegal sand mining, impacts on the surrounding environment such as increased surface runoff or urban heat island effect, and potential public health implications from toxic ingredients.
-Significant research and development is being done to try to reduce the emissions or make concrete a source of carbon sequestration, and increase recycled and secondary raw materials content into the mix to achieve a circular economy.
-Concrete is expected to be a key material for structures resilient to climate disasters, as well as a solution to mitigate the pollution of other industries, capturing wastes such as coal fly ash or bauxite tailings and residue.
+Concrete is a composite material composed of aggregate bound together with a fluid cement that cures to a solid over time.
+It is the second-most-used substance (after water), the most–widely used building material, and the most-manufactured material in the world.

-When aggregate is mixed with dry Portland cement and water, the mixture forms a fluid slurry that is easily poured and molded into shape.
-The cement reacts with the water through a process called concrete hydration that hardens over several hours to form a hard matrix that binds the materials together into a durable stone-like material that has many uses.
-This time allows concrete to not only be cast in forms, but also to have a variety of tooled processes preformed.
-The hydration process is exothermic, which means ambient temperature plays a significant role in how long it takes concrete to set.
-Often, additives (such as pozzolans or superplasticizers) are included in the mixture to improve the physical properties of the wet mix, delay or accelerate the curing time, or otherwise change the finished material.
-Most concrete is poured with reinforcing materials (such as rebar) embedded to provide tensile strength, yielding reinforced concrete.
+When aggregate is mixed with dry Portland cement and water, the mixture forms a fluid slurry that can be poured and molded into shape.
+The cement reacts with the water through a process called hydration, which hardens it after several hours to form a solid matrix that binds the materials together into a durable stone-like material with various uses.
+This time allows concrete to not only be cast in forms, but also to have a variety of tooled processes performed.
+The hydration process is exothermic, which means that ambient temperature plays a significant role in how long it takes concrete to set.
+Often, additives (such as pozzolans or superplasticizers) are included in the mixture to improve the physical properties of the wet mix, delay or accelerate the curing time, or otherwise modify the finished material.
+Most structural concrete is poured with reinforcing materials (such as steel rebar) embedded to provide tensile strength, yielding reinforced concrete.

-In the past, lime based cement binders, such as lime putty, were often used but sometimes with other hydraulic cements, (water resistant) such as a calcium aluminate cement or with Portland cement to form Portland cement concrete (named for its visual resemblance to Portland stone).
+Before the invention of Portland cement in the early 1800s, lime-based cement binders, such as lime putty, were often used.
+The overwhelming majority of concretes are produced using Portland cement, but sometimes with other hydraulic cements, such as calcium aluminate cement.
 Many other non-cementitious types of concrete exist with other methods of binding aggregate together, including asphalt concrete with a bitumen binder, which is frequently used for road surfaces, and polymer concretes that use polymers as a binder.

 Concrete is distinct from mortar.
-Whereas concrete is itself a building material, mortar is a bonding agent that typically holds bricks, tiles and other masonry units together.
+Whereas concrete is itself a building material, and contains both coarse (large) and fine (small) aggregate particles, mortar contains only fine aggregates and is mainly used as a bonding agent to hold bricks, tiles and other masonry units together.
+Grout is another material associated with concrete and cement.
+It also does not contain coarse aggregates and is usually either pourable or thixotropic, and is used to fill gaps between masonry components or coarse aggregate which has already been put in place.
+Some methods of concrete manufacture and repair involve pumping grout into the gaps to make up a solid mass in situ.